 As a public company, we are subject to the reporting requirements of the Securities Exchange Act of 1934, as amended, the Dodd-Frank Wall Street Reform and Consumer Protection Act, or the Dodd-Frank Act, the listing requirements of The NASDAQ Stock Market and other applicable securities rules and regulations.
 Compliance with these rules and regulations has increased and will continue to increase our legal and financial compliance costs, make some activities more difficult, time-consuming or costly, and increase demand on our systems and resources.
 The Sarbanes-Oxley Act requires, among other things, that we maintain effective disclosure controls and procedures and internal control over financial reporting.
-In order to maintain and, if required, improve our disclosure controls and procedures and internal control over financial reporting to meet this standard, significant resources and management oversight may be required.
-As a result, management's attention may be diverted from other business concerns, which could harm our business and operating results.
-Further, there are significant corporate governance and executive compensation related provisions in the Dodd-Frank Act, enacted in 2010, that require the SEC to adopt additional rules and regulations in these areas such as "say on pay" and proxy access.
+In order to maintain and, if required, improve our disclosure controls and procedures and internal control over financial reporting.
+In order to maintain and, if required, improve our disclosure controls and procedures and internal control over financial reporting.
+In order to maintain and, if required, improve our disclosure controls and procedures and internal control over financial reporting.
+In order to maintain and, if required, improve our disclosure controls and procedures and internal control over financial reporting.
+In order to maintain and, if required, improve our disclosure controls and procedures and internal control over financial reporting.
+In order to maintain and, if required, improve our disclosure obligations and executive compensation related provisions in the Dodd-Frank Act, enacted in 2010, that require the SEC to adopt additional rules and regulations in these areas such as "say on pay" and proxy access.
 Recent legislation permits smaller "emerging growth companies" to implement many of these requirements over a longer period.
 We intend to continue taking advantage of this new legislation but cannot guarantee that we will not be required to implement these requirements sooner than budgeted or planned and thereby incur unexpected expenses.
-Stockholder activism, the current political environment and the current high level of government intervention and regulatory reform may lead to substantial new regulations and disclosure obligations, which may lead to additional compliance costs and impact the manner in which we operate our business in ways we cannot currently anticipate.
+Stockholder activism, the current political env